-The first thing you need to understand nebulae is that the space between stars and star systems isn’t a vacuum or empty.
+The first thing you need to understand about nebulae is that the space between stars and star systems isn’t a vacuum or empty.
 There’s plenty of nitrogen, hydrogen, and other gases floating around.
-It just happens to be very disperse, making it seem empty.
-We call this space the interstellar medium, or ISM.
+It just happens to be very dispersed, making it seem empty.
+We call this space the interstellar medium or ISM.

-Nebulae are formed in the interstellar medium, that is the semi-empty space between star systems.
+Nebulae are formed in the interstellar medium, which is the semi-empty space between star systems.
 There are five types of nebulae and each of them is created through different methods.
 These are:

 - Supernova remnants

 - Planetary nebulae

 Emission, reflection, and dark nebulae are only different from each other because of the type of light and radiation they emit, but they are created similarly, so they can be grouped together.